kandelvijaya/website/content/post/fp-functor.md

 let x = map(inputFunctor: [1,2,3], transform: mult2 <> mult3)

-let y1 = map(inputFunctor: [1,2,3], transfrom: mult3)
+let y1 = map(inputFunctor: [1,2,3], transform: mult3)
 let y2 = map(inputFunctor: y1, transform: mult2)

 x == y2
 ```

-In haskell this would be:
+In Haskell this would be:
 ```
 map (f.g) = map f . map g
 ```
 where `f` and `g` are functions and to `.` is equivalent to our `<>` operator.

-*Note: Haskell can infer types almost at all times leaving you to denote the type maybe on 1% case when ambuiguity occurs.
+*Note: Haskell can infer types almost at all times leaving you to denote the type maybe on 1% case when ambiguity occurs.
 However, swift is verbose and can cause angle bracket blindness when using generics to provide type placeholder*

 # Haskell

-Functor defination
+Functor definition
 ```
 class Functor f where
   fmap :: (a -> b) -> f a -> f b
 ```

-Notice haskell uses `fmap` as the name of the method.
+Notice Haskell uses `fmap` as the name of the method.
 We used `map` thats all okay.
 NOTE: **class** creates a type class which is not related anyway to class from OOP.

 Lets create analogous data type to `Optional` from Swift in Haskell and conform it to be Functor.